 An Equinox yoga instructor shares the best moves to loosen up after a long flight.

+These symptoms are bound to happen.
 “Airplane seats are the worst,” says Allison English, a yoga instructor at Equinox Lincoln Park.
 “They aren't really made for anyone's anatomy.
 Whether you are tall or short, they compress the spine in a very rounded shape and often push the head to strange angles for hours.
 All of this can lead to lower back muscle discomfort, neck spasms, and shoulder crunchiness.”

 The Best Stretches and Yoga Poses for Post-Flight Stiffness